-The purpose of this Request for Proposal (RFP) is to solicit one or more established providers of elementary and secondary curricula to provide Allentown School District (ASD) with evidence-based, researched, and reviewed curricular and instructional materials in mathematics that are aligned with the Common Core State Standards, adopted but recognized in Pennsylvania as the Pennsylvania Core Standards in Mathematics.
-This RFP seeks curriculum providers ("Respondents" or "Offerors") who share a vision for ensuring that all students have access to the highest quality instructional resources aligned to State Standards, to ultimately increase student achievement and ensure success in college and careers.
+The purpose of this Request for Proposal (RFP) is to solicit one or more established providers of high school (9-12) curricula to provide Allentown School District (ASD) with evidence-based, researched, and reviewed curricular and instructional materials in mathematics that are aligned with the Common Core State Standards, adopted but recognized in Pennsylvania as the Pennsylvania Core Standards in Mathematics.
+This RFP seeks curriculum providers ("Respondents" or "Offerors") who share a vision for ensuring that all students have access to the highest quality instructional resources aligned to State Standards, to ultimately increase student achievement, and ensure success in college and careers.

-ASD seeks a comprehensive mathematics curriculum that provides up-to-date, evidence-based, research-based, relevant, and appropriate materials that will effectively support equitable mathematic learning for all students in all classrooms in Kindergarten through Grade 8/Algebra.
+ASD seeks a comprehensive mathematics curriculum that provides up-to-date, evidence-based, research-based, relevant, and appropriate materials that will effectively support equitable mathematic learning for all high school students.
 ASD seeks curricular materials and approaches that are culturally responsive; explicitly support English Language Learners, students with disabilities, and students in need of additional intervention; allow for enrichment and acceleration; and provide easy-to-understand resources for parents/guardians.
 Digital tools and formative assessments in the hands of teachers must allow for differentiated/scaffolded instruction and timely support to students, including accessibility features.

 Additionally, ASD seeks a curriculum that emphasizes the Standards of Mathematical Practice as the critical processes and proficiencies of curriculum and instruction.
-The Standards of Mathematical Practice serve as an important force in getting all students-not just some-to the highest levels of attainment; therefore, proposed curricular resources must be up-to-date, evidence-based, research-based, and relevant, and they must align to these standards and promote student-centered classroom environments that enhance student learning.
+The Standards of Mathematical Practice serve as an important force in getting all students-not just some-to the highest levels of attainment; therefore, proposed curricular resources must be up-to-date, evidence-based, research-based, and relevant, and they must align to these standards and promote student-centered classroom environments that enhance student learning through reasoning and sensemaking.
 The curriculum should develop connections among areas of mathematical study and between mathematics and the real world.

-With regard to Algebra 1, the majority of ASD students currently complete Algebra 1 aligned to the State Standards in early high school.
+ASD will consider both traditional and integrated high school math curriculum design.
+Regarding Algebra 1 standards, most ASD students currently complete Algebra 1 aligned to the State Standards in early high school.
 Some students enter high school and require Developmental Algebra (pre-algebra) prior to enrolling in Algebra 1.
-However, to meet the learning needs of all students, ASD seeks a mathematics curriculum that includes pathways for students to complete high school-level Algebra 1 in middle school or to complete Algebra 1 in high school.
+Similarly, we currently offer a Developmental Algebra II course following Algebra 1 to both support success on the state Keystone Algebra assessment and prepare students for Algebra II concepts.
+Current math courses also include Algebra III, Geometry, Pre-Calculus, Trigonometry, Analytic Geometry, and Statistics.
+ASD requires three-credits of high school math for graduation.